Learn Thai for Beginners: 25 Essential Phrases + First Steps (2026)

 I don't knowmai ruu ไม่รู้

-Do I need to learn to read and write the Thai Alphabet?
+Do I Need to Learn the Thai Alphabet?

 Is Thai Hard To Learn?